 Do I have to move out over Christmas/Easter?

 No, you are more than welcome to stay in the accommodation throughout the holidays.

-Our internet is supplied by HORNET through The University of Manchester.
+Our internet is supplied by ASK4, and is free of charge.

 Do I have to pay council tax?

 As a UK or international student studying a full-time course you are not required to pay council tax.
 However, in order to qualify for non payment, you need to supply Njoy Student Living with a valid student certificate shortly after enrolment.
 Failure to do so may result in you becoming liable for council tax.

 All your utility bills (inc. wi-fi) are included in the rent.

 Terms of occupancy